Queue Manager Swiftlet (HA)

 Overview

-The HA (High Availability) Queue Manager Swiftlet extends the standard CE Queue Manager with active/standby failover capabilities.
-It ensures queue state replication, duplicate message detection, and seamless failover between active and standby routers.
-For standard queue management features such as queue creation, cache sizing, persistence, and composite/clustered queues, refer to the CE Queue Manager documentation.
+The HA Queue Manager Swiftlet extends the standard CE Queue Manager by adding high availability (HA) features for active/standby failover.
+It ensures that queue state, duplicate detection logs, and message group assignments are synchronously replicated to a standby node, enabling seamless failover with no message loss or duplication.
+For standard queue management features, refer to the CE Queue Manager documentation.

 Features